void-linux/void-linux.github.io/usage/xbps/index.markdown

 - http://repo3.voidlinux.eu (Los Angeles, CA, US)
 - http://repo4.voidlinux.eu (Paris, FR, EU)

+The official repositories (glibc) are signed with the following RSA key:

+    Signed-by: Void Linux
+    4096 60:ae:0c:d6:f0:95:17:80:bc:93:46:7a:89:af:a3:2d

+You can print the `repository` RSA public key fingerprint with `xbps-query`:

+    $ xbps-query -vL

 #### Official Repositories (musl)

 - http://muslrepo.voidlinux.eu (Paris, EU *default*)

+The musl repositories are signed with the following RSA key:

+    Signed-by: Void Linux
+    4096 3d:b9:c0:50:41:a7:68:4c:2e:2c:a9:a2:5a:04:b7:3f

+You can print the `repository` RSA public key fingerprint with `xbps-query`:

+    $ xbps-query -vL

 #### Subrepositories